danakj/craydate/README.md

    `simulator-win/.cargo/config.toml`.
 1. Add a task to build and check it in `.vscode/tasks.json`.
 Then Ctrl+Shift+B will give you the option to build it.
+1. Also add tasks run build and run the make_pdx and run_simulator bins, if they apply, in `.vscode/tasks.json`.
+Then Ctrl+Shift+B will give you the option to run the project in the simulator found at `$PLAYDATE_SDK_PATH`.
 1. Add it to `"rust-analyzer.linkedProjects"` in `.vscode/settings.json`.
 Then rust-analyzer will index it.